The Last of Us PS5 remake and 2022 release date hinted at by PlayStation animator

 PlayStation Studios developer says Sony has some bangers coming this year."I'm not working on God of War Ragnarok but something equally cool."The Last of Us Remake or something else? 👀 pic.twitter.com/SDy6DXNl9pApril 17, 2022

+Sony confirmed that 22 games would arrive on PS5 in 2022, including Horizon Forbidden West, Elden Ring, God of War and more.
+The former two have now been released while God of War only has a 2022 window slated.
+Outside of third-party releases, there are not a lot of games announced from Sony over the upcoming months.
+This may be where it's hoping The Last of Us remake will slot in and fill that void.

-The Last of Us was originally released in June 2013 before going on to become one of the most acclaimed video games of all time and has amassed over 17 million in sales.
+The Last of Us was originally released in June 2013 before going on to become one of the most acclaimed video games of all time, while amassing over 17 million in sales.
 The Last of Us Part II then subsequently launched in 2020 and again found similar success with over four million copies sold in its opening weekend alone.

 The video game is currently being adapted to a TV series by HBO Max starring Pedro Pascal and Bella Ramsey as lead characters Joel and Ellie, respectively.
 The series is being helmed by Chernobyl creator Craig Mazin with The Last of Us game director Neil Druckmann heavily involved.